shescott66/shescott66.github.io/README.md

 ## SKILLS

 ### Core Skills
-- Convey complex information in simple language - write clear and concise.
+- Convey complex information in simple language - write clear and concise documents.

 - Grasp technical subject quickly - clear understanding and knowledge of the product.